Kernavė: The church

 Next to the present-day church is the churchyard of the old churches.
 The foundations of the church built in 1739 have been excavated.
 This wooden church was moved in 1935 to Krivonys.
 A concrete monument with a cross erected in 1930 during the celebrations of the 500th anniversary of Vytautas death serves as a reminder of the Vytautas Church built in 1420.

 In the grounds of the ancient churches, from the 15th to the 19th century, the people of Kernavė were buried.
 Two chapels stand nearby.
 The wooden chapel is an example of folk architecture.
 It is believed that it was built at the end of the 13th century on the Kernavelė estate, and moved to the Kernavė church.
 At the end of the 19th century the church used it as a storehouse.
 In 1920 a new church was built, and the chapel staffed to decay, since it was no longer part of the church.
 In 1959 it was repaired, and in 1993–1994 restored.
 The building belongs to the Kernavė parish.
-It is used to display exhibits of wooden church sculpture.
+It is used to display exhibits of wooden church sculptures.

-The brick chapel from the 19th century houses the mausoleum of the Romer family.
+The brick chapel from the 19th century houses the mausoleum of the Romer (Riomeriai) family.
 It was built in 1851–1856 by the landowner Stanisław Romer.
 The chapel is built of brick and plaster, and is an example of late classicism.
 It is small and has an octagonal plan, which is unusual for classicism.
 Inside, there is an opening in the floor which leads to the crypt.
 Coffins were bricked into its niches.
-Inside the chapel the altar's mensa, built of stones, has survived.
+Inside the chapel the altar's mensa, built of stone, has survived.
 Along the side walls there are black benches.
-Memorial plaques with the Coat of Arms and names of the members of the Riomeriai family are attached to the walls.
+Memorial plaques with the coat of arms and names of the members of the Riomeriai family are attached to the walls.
 After the First World War the chapel was neglected.
 It was repaired in 1959 and 1987.
 At the present time the chapel belongs to the Kernavė parish.

 Both chapels are situated in the Kernavė archaeological and historical reservation.
 The present-day church was built between 1910 and 1920.
-Neo-gothic elements are dominant in the architecture.
+Neo-Gothic elements are dominant in the architecture.